GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

   available yet in Chrome)

 The cross-origin isolated state also prevents modifications of `document.domain`.
-(This is  from Chrome 87.
-Being able to alter `document.domain` allows communication between same-site documents and has been considered a loophole in the same-origin policy.)
+(Being able to alter `document.domain` allows communication between same-site documents and has been considered a loophole in the same-origin policy.)

 To opt in to a cross-origin isolated state, you need to send the following HTTP headers on the main document: